|

 -

-watering can is permitted any time and any day.
+Watering with a hand-held hose, bucket or watering can is allowed any time and any day.

 -